hyperledger/iroha-2-docs/src/guide/advanced/queries.md

 ## Sorting

 The LTS version of Iroha 2 **does not** support sorting query results.
-However, in the stable version of Iroha 2 we offer you the way to sort query results.
+However, in the latest (`iroha2-dev`) version of Iroha 2 we offer you the way to sort query results.

-::: stable
+::: dev

 Sorting only applies to entities that have [metadata](../objects/metadata.md), as the metadata key is used to sort